Do You Have Consistency and Grit For Your Health and Success?

 Bring It All Together With Consistency and Grit for Your Health and Success

 So, you see there is more to health and fitness than people generally consider.
-Consistency and grit for your health and success is key to achieving your every day goals and noting and celebrating them.
+Consistency and grit for your health and success are key to achieving your every day goals and noting and celebrating them.
 Even if it only a simple pat on the back for making it to the gym that day.

 By focusing on your day-by-day routine, you are ensuring long-term success.